 Fractured Ribs And Sternums Caused By Safety Belts

 Fractured ribs and fractured sternums are quite common with seatbelt injuries in car accidents.
 Rib fractures may be very painful and take weeks to heal.
 The connective tissue and cartilage between the ribs may also be torn.
 The symptoms of a rib fracture include severe and sharp pain in the injured area, pain that worsens when the person coughs or breathes deeply and sharper pain when lying on the area.

 Sternal fractures may cause tenderness and severe pain over the injury site.
 People may have trouble breathing deeply and may experience increased pain when they try to do so.
 Sternal fractures may also cause injuries to organs underneath the sternum.
 In some cases, a fractured sternum is also associated with fractures to the ribs or injuries to the spinal cord as well.

 When a person is involved in a car accident and suffers a chest injury, it is very important for them to seek immediate medical attention.
 A doctor can provide a thorough medical examination in order to determine exactly what injuries were caused and then to provide appropriate treatment.
 Failing to get immediate care may make injuries worse.
 In some cases, some injury types may be fatal if not treated.
 If the person’s accident was caused by another driver’s negligent operation of their vehicle, the injured victim may then want to get help from a car accident attorney after they have received help from medical professionals.
-An experienced auto collision attorney at the Levin Firm can review your case and determine what individual or business entity may be responsible for your injuries, damages and even lost wages.
+As an experienced auto collision attorney, Gabriel Levin, can review your case and determine what individual or business entity may be responsible for your injuries, damages and even lost wages.
 Call 215-825-5183 today to schedule a free consultation or call our toll free number at 877-825-8542.